ibm-cloud-docs/BlockStorage/managing-block-storage.md

    - If you choose IP address, first, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that can access the volume and click **Save**.

-Alternatively, you can use the following command in SLCLI.
+Alternatively, you can use the following commands in SLCLI.
 ```
 # slcli block access-authorize --help
 Usage: slcli block access-authorize [OPTIONS] VOLUME_ID